← Back to blog

 Monitoring and reliability

-A relay is only useful if it is reliable.
-ClawPulsar adds several layers on top of basic forwarding:
+A relay is only useful if it actually stays up.
+ClawPulsar adds a few layers on top of basic forwarding:

-• Delivery confirmation: Every payload is tracked from receipt to delivery.
-Failed deliveries are automatically retried with exponential backoff.
+Delivery confirmation.
+Every payload is tracked from receipt to delivery.
+Failed deliveries get automatically retried with exponential backoff.
+For a deep dive into monitoring delivery rates and setting latency alert thresholds, see webhook monitoring best practices.

-• Uptime monitoring: External health checks every minute detect when your agent goes offline — even if your entire server is down.
+Uptime monitoring.
+External health checks run every minute to detect when your agent goes offline, even if your entire server is down.

-• Health dashboard: Centralized view of relay throughput, delivery rates, response times, and agent uptime across all your instances.
+Health dashboard.
+One view for relay throughput, delivery rates, response times, and agent uptime across all your instances.

 Common webhook providers